grqz/yt-dlp-apple-webkit-jsi/py/js_to_py.md

 // x.fn = () => {},  // functions are unsupported
 x._value = 30,  // will be a float
-x._self_ = x,  // this will be another object, whose _self_ points to itself x.dt = new Date,  // dt.datetime in utc
+x._self_ = x,  // this will be another object, whose _self_ points to itself x.dt = new Date,  // datetime.datetime in utc
 x.u8arr = new Uint8Array([3, 46, 7]),
 x.carr = [[7, undefined],[3,7],[4,2],[8,0]],
 x.carr[0][1] = x.carr,